schmiega/geovariables/README.md

 1. The function reduces the number of observations to compare to by applying the Pythagorean Theorem with a degree-to-kilometers conversion factor of 125.
 That is higher than the actual factor (for Nigeria), which is why the relevant observations + a few more will be selected.
 2. It then assigns each selected observation in the dataset an estimated distance to **A**
-3. and calculates the density as the number of clients inside the radius divided by the circle area given the radius $a = \pi * r^2$
+3. and calculates the density as the number of clients inside the radius divided by the circle area given the radius: $\text{density} = \text{client count} / (\pi * r^2)$

 By filtering with a rough calculation inside of a CTE query, the number of more accurate point-to-point calculations is drastically removed.
 This brought down the run time from (hypothetically) several weeks to 5 minutes in the case of ABN.

+## QlikSense Dashboard
+### Example
+The AH GitLab repository contains a QlikSense QVF file of the Dashboard ABN_Loans_Map.
+It can be imported via the Management Console at <QS URL>/qmc.

+### Using Geovariables
+Geovariables can generally be used in one of two ways:

+1. As locations, areas or paths to display on a map
+2. As numerical or categorical variables to process in a one-dimensional fashion

+#### Maps
+QlikSense supports maps natively using the widget _Charts_ ➡️ _Map_.
+A map contains several layers.
+The example app uses point layers to display the individual locations of loans and branches, and a cluster layer to indicate client density when zoomed out (managed via _layer display_ ➡️ _zoom level_).
+Refer to the [QlikSense Documentation](https://help.qlik.com/en-US/sense/Subsystems/Hub/Content/Sense_Hub/Visualizations/Map/Map.htm) for details.

+#### Variables
+Since the variables are computed on a per-loan basis, QlikSense filters can be used as usual.
+If the selection of loans changes, the aggregate function of the variables adjusts correspondingly.
+An example of this is shown on the sheet _PAR Analysis_ of the demo app.
+This allows for insights such as

+- detecting remote clients by loan officer
+- analyzing urban/rural patterns by loan product
+- etc.